donnatchris/philosophers-42/readme.md

 NOTE THAT THE LIBFT IS FORBIDEN!

+ALSO NOTE THAT philo AND philo_bonuS EACH HAVE THEIR OWN MAKEFILE IN THEIR OWN DIRECTORY

 ### BONUS PART:

 The program for the bonus part takes the same arguments as the mandatory program